absolunet/docs-node-ioc/src/docs/03_first-steps/04_create-a-service/en.md

 Here, we do the same thing as the `getAll` method.
 We return another instance of the same data to prevent direct overwrite.

-However, you may have noticed that we do not cast the id as string, because, in our model, we expect a number as ID.
+However, you may have noticed that we do not cast the id as a string, because, in our model, we expect a number as ID.
 It's the responsibility of the caller to provide us the proper type.
 In the controller, you may have also noticed that all the `id` that are sent to the service are cast as `Number`.